Throughout this documentation site we have extensively used drivers. The DOM Driver has been the most common one, but also the HTTP driver was used.

 For instance, the one-liner

 log driver we just saw above is a write-only driver.
-Notice how it is a function that does not return any Observable, it simply consumes the sink
+Notice how it is a function that does not return any stream, it simply consumes the sink

 msg$ it receives.

-Other drivers only create source Observables that emit events to the
+Other drivers only create source streams that emit events to the

 main(), but don’t take in any